 Other potentially higher-risk heating options include heating systems with older furnaces and gas-fueled heating appliances.
 Gas-powered heating systems have the potential to release more carbon monoxide, an odorless gas that can cause suffocation and death, into your air.
 Some experts recommend using direct vent gas appliances, which keep the gas from mingling with your indoor air.

-5. Take Steps to Reduce Humidity and Potential Mold Growth
+5. Take Steps to Maintain Ideal Humidity Levels and Reduce Potential Mold Growth

 The ideal humidity for most homes is between 30 and 50 percent.
 Anything more than this, and you could be providing a welcoming environment for mold and mildew growth, which can lead to more intense allergic reactions for certain people.
-If you need help controlling humidity in your home, talk to a professional about installing either a humidifier or a dehumidifier to better control the climate as well as the indoor air quality.
+If you need help controlling humidity in your home, talk to a professional about installing a humidifier or a dehumidifier to better control the climate and indoor air quality.